ademcayir/grunt-regex-replace/README.md

 Grunt plugin to search and replace text content of files based on regular expression patterns

+## Adem's Addition
+Adding srcFile property to this object for replace callback.
+See `replace property (substr | function)`

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: